 Growing income out of the gate

 The monthly distribution should increase to 0.0937 cents, from 0.08333.
 VRIF has offered an income boost to beat inflation in 2021.
-It appears set to do the same in 2022.
+There was another modest increase in 2022.

 Here’s the distribution scorecard